- Connector Diagrams

 - Buy Now

 About the HD PVR 2 Gaming Edition Plus

 Record video game play in HD on your PC or Mac

-HD PVR 2 GE Plus now comes with a free copy of the HDPVRCapture application, so you can record your game play on your Mac and edit your recordings in iMovie.
+HD PVR 2 Gaming Edition Plus comes with a free copy of the HDPVRCapture application, so you can record your game play on your Mac and edit your recordings in iMovie.

 Add game commentary while you record or stream!

 Hauppauge Capture, the simple to use application for recording, editing, uploading and streaming your game play, has a built-in audio mixer.
 Add your game commentary while you record or while you stream.
 And add audio from your PC (music or Skype audio can be recorded) and even put each audio source on separate tracks for easier editing in Sony Vegas or Pinnacle Studio.
 The Hauppauge Capture program has all the features you need for making awesome game play recordings and streams!